 - Release Date

-Welles plays Kindler as suspiciously elegant, lending to the idea that anyone anywhere could be the enemy—that incognito Nazis could penetrate even the least significant parts of postwar America.
-The idea was to destroy the illusion of safety for the average American citizen, something Alfred Hitchcock did successfully three years prior in Shadow of a Doubt.
-That film brought Joseph Cotten’s Charlie to Santa Rosa, California; the much-loved uncle of a perfect family, Charlie would soon reveal himself as “The Merry Widow Murderer”, bringing East Coast criminality to a perfect little piece of West Coast suburbia.
-It’s been debated by several film historians that Veiller’s script for The Stranger was inspired in part by Hitchcock’s film, which Hitchcock considered his personal favorite of his own works.
+Welles plays a Nazi named Franz Kindler who, after the end of the Second World War, has escaped to the United States and lays low in a small Connecticut town under the name Charles Rankin.
+Edward G. Robinson costars as Wilson, an agent of the Allied War Crimes Commission hot on Rankin’s trail.
+The former Nazi has tried to blend in; he teaches at the local school for boys and weds Mary (Loretta Young), the daughter of the town judge.
+Welles plays Rankin as suspiciously elegant, lending to the idea that anyone anywhere could be the enemy—that incognito Nazis could penetrate even the most inconsequential parts of postwar America.
+The idea was to destroy the illusion of safety for the average American citizen, something Alfred Hitchcock did successfully three years prior in Shadow of a Doubt (1943).
+That film brought Joseph Cotten’s Charlie to Santa Rosa, California.
+The much-loved uncle of a perfect family, Charlie would soon be exposed by his niece as “The Merry Widow Murderer,” thus bringing East Coast criminality to a perfect little piece of West Coast suburbia.
+It’s been debated by several film historians whether Anthony Veiller’s script for The Stranger was inspired in part by Hitchcock’s film, which Hitchcock considered his personal favorite of his own works.

-In late interviews, Welles would say The Stranger was his least favorite of his own pictures, possibly because he had virtually nothing to do with its screen story.
+In late interviews, Welles would continue to dismiss The Stranger, possibly because he had virtually nothing to do with its screen story.
 David Thompson, author of Rosebud: The Story of Orson Welles, claims that by 1946 Welles had become “bored and artsy” when it came to filmmaking, thus resulting in The Stranger’s un-phenomenal quality of storytelling.
-I can’t help but disagree with Thompson’s assessment, having recently revisited the film on MGM’s new DVD.
-While it might not have Welles’ typically naturalistic dialogue or rampant and reflective socio-historical undertones, it does offer crowd-pleasing suspense.
-After all, it entertained 1940s audiences enough to turn a profit.
-According to Welles, he was often criticized for the film’s “comic-strip” finale.
+One cannot help but disagree with Thompson’s assessment.
+While it might not have Welles’ typically theatrical dialogue, historical undertones, or use of Shakespearian themes, it does offer crowd-pleasing suspense and the director’s formal bravado.
+But according to Welles, he was often criticized for the film’s “comic-strip” finale.
 It ends where a typical thriller might, with the bad guy getting his due and the hero getting his man.
-But like Hitchcock, even one of Welles’ mediocre films was better than The Best by another filmmaker.
+But like Hitchcock, even one of Welles’ mediocre films was better than the crowning achievement of another filmmaker’s career.
 Welles was so astonishingly talented that when placing The Stranger next to his more celebrated work, it’s eclipsed.
-On its own, however, without taking Welles’ oeuvre into consideration, The Stranger is a fine thriller capable of entertaining any audience.
+On its own, however, without taking the entire Welles’ oeuvre into consideration, The Stranger is a worthy thriller.